MichelAsselin/data-analysis-portfolio/README.md

 This project was developed in Python (Google Colab environment).
 The notebook can be run end-to-end using the included dataset (_Sample - Superstore.csv_ found in [this branch](https://github.com/MichelAsselin/data-analysis-portfolio/blob/Superstore-Sales-%26-Profit-Analysis/Sample%20-%20Superstore.csv)).
 It runs without external setup beyond uploading the CSV.

+**Source**: Martin, Michael (October 27, 2022).
+Sample - Superstore Sales (Excel).xls.
+Tableau from Salesforce.
+Retrieved from: https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls

+## Tehnology
+**Tools**: Python (3.12.12)

+**Modules**: pandas (2.2.2), matplotlib (3.10.0), seaborn (0.13.2), numpy (2.0.2).
+These modules were used for data cleaning, visualization, and statistical analysis.

+## How to Run
+1. Download `Sample - Superstore.csv` from Kaggle and place it in the repo root or `data/`.
+(Do not commit the CSV if redistribution is restricted.)
+2. Install dependencies:
+   pip install -r requirements.txt
+3. Open `Superstore_Profitability_Analysis.ipynb` and run the notebook.

 ## Business Questions
 **Overall Performance**
 - How have sales and profit margin evolved over time?